 English Newsome Cellars is a gorgeous venue with regular special events and some incredible wine that you can only get here in Lubbock!
 If you go during the right season, you can catch their vines in bloom!

 McPherson Cellars has a location in downtown Lubbock and has Thursday night festivals with live music and food trucks in addition to wine tasting and a sweet dog that hangs around!

-LLano Escatado is a popular winery with their wines available in grocery stores all throughout Texas.
+Llano Estacado Winery is a popular winery, with its wines available in grocery stores all throughout Texas.
 However, they reserve some of their best and smaller batch wines for right here in Lubbock!

-Another thing I was surprised about was the incredible art scene!
+Another thing I was surprised about was the incredible arts center!
 Art fans will love visiting the galleries and seeing all the unique artwork.
-Lubbock has one of the most thorough First Friday art trails with buses taking you to each gallery who often put on a new theme for each month!
+Lubbock has one of the most thorough First Friday art trails, with buses taking you to each gallery, which often puts on a new theme each month!

 And I’m not talking about the stuffy artwork!
 There are so many local artists playing with different mediums, relating to our times, and producing genuinely exciting pieces of art.